BAJAJ BROKING

 0:00 / 0:00

 A Ponzi scheme is a type of investment fraud where investors are lured into investing a significant amount with a promise of high returns either with little risk or none at all.
-The money taken from investors is not invested in any fund rather scammers use the invested amount to pay profit to early investors.
+The money taken from investors is not invested in any fund rather, scammers use the invested amount to pay profits to early investors.
 This keeps going on in a cycle and is therefore considered a type of pyramid scheme.

-How Do Ponzi Schemes Work
+How Do Ponzi Schemes Work?

 Real-Life Example of Ponzi Scheme